Koi Nation: Determinations

 In March 2008, the tribe submitted a gaming ordinance for the National Indian Gaming Commission (NICG) Chairman's review and approval.
 The Indian Gaming Regulatory Act (IGRA), 25 U.S.C.
 2710(b), requires the NIGC Chairman to review and approve (or disapprove) tribal gaming ordinances.
 The ordinance sought a determination from the Chairman that the Nation was a restored tribe within the meaning of 25 U.S.C.
 2719(b)(1)(B)(iii).
 On June 18, 2008, the Chairman disapproved the ordinance.
 He deferred to a December 29, 2000, determination of the Assistant Secretary for Indian Affairs, which reaffirmed the government-to-government relationship between the Nation and the United States and found that the Nation had never been terminated.
-Moreover, he said that determinations about the government-to-government relationships between the United States and Indian tribes per se and without more are properly made by the Secretary of the Interior and the Bureau of Indian Affairs.
+Moreover, he said that determinations about the government-to-government relationships between the United States and Indian tribes are made by the Secretary of the Interior and the Bureau of Indian Affairs.

 In 2006, 2009, and 2014, the tribe requested from the Department of the Interior (DOI) a determination that the tribe qualified to conduct gaming on lands taken into trust, as part of “the restoration of lands for an Indian tribe that is restored to Federal recognition.”
 [25 U.S.C. § 2719(b)(1)(B)(iii)].
 On January 19, 2017, DOI denied the tribe's eligibility for the IGRA exception.
 In January 2019, the U.S. District Court for the District of Columbia ruled that the tribe was in fact eligible.

-Specific proposals
+Proposed sites

 Oakland

-In 2005, the tribe officially announced its plans to build a world-class tribal government gaming facility, resort and spa near Oakland International Airport in the city of Oakland.
+In 2005, the tribe officially announced its plans to build a world-class tribal government gaming facility, resort and spa near the Oakland International Airport.
 The Tribe's Crystal Bay Casino, Resort & Spa project was said to create an estimated 4,440 new jobs, 2,200 directly, annual payroll approaching $80 million and $1 billion in overall annual economic activity for the local area.
-The Tribe also has begun government-to-government talks with the city to explore potential benefits the project could bring to the local economy.
-Discussions have included a proposal for annual payments from the Tribe to mitigate impacts to city services, including funding for additional police and fire protection, reimbursement for lost property taxes and parking tax revenue, and road and traffic improvements.
+The Tribe also began talks with the city to explore potential benefits the project could bring to the local economy.
+Discussions included a proposal for annual payments from the Tribe to mitigate impacts to city services, including funding for additional police and fire protection, reimbursement for lost property taxes and parking tax revenue, and road and traffic improvements.
 The proposal was funded by Florida real estate developer Alan Ginsburg.
 Facing community opposition, the tribe dropped its plans.

 Vallejo

-In late 2014, the tribe was one of eight applicants for the development of a site in Vallejo, California, which had been part of the Mare Island Naval Shipyard; four involved Indian gambling.
-The tribe was partnering with developer Cordish Company for a proposed $850 million project, promising to pay the city between $10 million and $20 million a year, along with generating thousands of jobs.
+In late 2014, the tribe was one of eight applicants for the development of a site in Vallejo, California, which had been part of the Mare Island Naval Shipyard; four applications involved Indian gambling.
+The tribe partnered with developer Cordish Company for a proposed $850 million project, promising to pay the city between $10 million and $20 million a year, along with generating thousands of jobs.
 In January 2015 the Vallejo City Council voted to reject all gambling proposals and to concentrate solely on industrial proposals for the site.